 The limit order is automatically added to the book when the stop order is triggered.
 If the market price does not reach the stop price, the order is not triggered and remains unfulfilled.
 Likewise, if the stop is triggered and the limit order is placed, but the market price does not reach the limit price, the order will be unfilled as well.

-If the market price moves quickly and gaps above the limit price, there may not be enough matching offers available between your stop and limit price to fulfil the order.
+If the market price moves quickly and gaps above the limit price, there may not be enough matching offers available between your stop and limit price to fulfill the order.

 Example: If you want to buy when the market price reaches 250 but do not want to pay more than 252, you can use a stop-limit order to specify a limit price of 252 and a stop price of 250 at the same time.
 The stop order is triggered when the market price reaches 250 and will match the best available asks up to 252.
 If the market price exceeds 252.01, the order may be partially filled due to the limit price.